blackberry/Boost/README.md

 1. Open a command prompt (building from Linux and Windows works; Mac has not been tested).
 2. Execute bbndk-env.bat or bbndk-env.sh from root of NDK install.
 3. Navigate to local boost repo.
 4. Change to the rim-build directory.
-Run the build.sh script using this command:
+The build.sh script can build static or dynamic libraries.
+For example, to build dynamic libraries, use this command:

-        ./build.sh install
+        ./build.sh install dynamic

     This will invoke the bjam executable to build the libraries in subdirectories of bin.v2 as well as copy them to a staging directory (under rim-build/boost-stage).

     All the libraries are compiled, not just the ported ones.
 The Boost.Python library can be enabled by setting the `PYTHON_SRC_DIR` variable in build.sh to the Python source location.

-    Use `./build.sh clean` to clean the build.
+    Use `./build.sh clean <static|dynamic>` to clean the build.

 ## Test Instructions